David Marshall (Singaporean politician): Constitutional crisis

-This was met with great resistance from the PAP, who launched protests against the PPSB as it appeared to target the pro-communists within the PAP.
-A rally was held by the PAP on 18 September, three days before the PPSB was to be discussed in the Legislative Assembly, which showed over 6,000 arriving to protest against it; furthermore, a strike of the PAP Trade Union Committee's 80,000 members was threatened the day the PPSB was to be discussed.
-Black recommended that the PPSB's readings all be done together to speed up the process, but Marshall declined as he wanted "it [to be] more democratic [and] allow all sides ample time to consider the [PPSB]".
-At the discussion of the bill in the Legislative Assembly, Marshall fought against the opposition – which were the three PAP members and Independent Ahmad Ibrahim – on why the bill should be instated.
-He further outright called the PAP communists in the Singapore Standard.
-Eventually, the bill was passed, and on 29 October, Marshall announced that the Emergency Regulations were no longer in use.

 Party and government issues

 Throughout the LF's time in office, they faced multiple internal conflicts such as financial issues, leadership issues, and conflicting viewpoints.
-Marshall himself tend to argue with those who disagreed with him and did not hold frequent meetings with his ministers.
+Marshall himself tend to argue with those going against him and did not hold frequent meetings with his ministers.
 These problems were addressed in the LF's first annual conference held on 29 October, however it only introduced more financial and management issues.
-During the conference, executive member C. H. Koh suggested repealing the PPSB and validating the Malayan Communist Party (MCP), which were rejected as it went against the government's policies.
+During the conference, executive member C. H. Koh suggested repealing the Preservation of Public Security Bill (PPSB) and validating the Malayan Communist Party (MCP), which were rejected as it went against the government's policies.
 Furthermore, during the LF's party president election, Marshall did not contest to promote his chief lieutenant Lim Yew Hock to the position instead.
-However, Lim lost the election to Farrer Park's assemblyman A. R. Lazarous, who was negative of the current government.
-This prompted Marshall to investigate Lazarous' election, leading to some members walking out, but ultimately discovering that Lazarous had paid the other members to vote for him, voiding his ballot; Lim was subsequently elected party president.
+However, Lim lost the election to assemblyman A. R. Lazarous, who was negative of the current government.
+This prompted Marshall to investigate Lazarous's election, ultimately discovering that Lazarous had paid other members to vote for him, voiding his ballot; Lim was subsequently elected party president.